Council is committed to encouraging the reporting of wrongdoing and the protection of those who report wrongdoing from reprisals.

 Is Bulloo Shire Council the proper authority for my PID?

-Bulloo Shire Council would be authorised to receive a PID where the disclosure is about the conduct of Council or its employees or Council is responsible for investigating particular issues (e.g. the Crime and Misconduct Commission can receive PIDs about Official Misconduct).
+Bulloo Shire Council would be authorised to receive a PID where the disclosure is about the conduct of Council or its employees or Council is responsible for investigating particular issues (e.g. the Crime and Corruption Commission can receive PIDs about corrupt conduct).